-Florida’s Implied Consent Law states that any person who drives within the State of Florida is deemed to have impliedly given his or her consent to submit a breath, blood, or urine test if lawfully arrested for DUI.
+Florida’s Implied Consent Laws in Tampa states that any person who drives within the State of Florida is deemed to have impliedly given his or her consent to submit a breath, blood, or urine test if lawfully arrested for DUI.
 In fact, printed on every Florida Driver’s license, is the statement “Operation of a motor vehicle constitutes consent to any sobriety test required by law.”

-If despite the Implied Consent Law, a person refuses to take a breath, blood, or urine test, the Florida DHSMV will suspend the person’s driver’s license for one year for a first refusal, and for 18 months the person has had a prior refusal.
+If despite Florida’s implied consent laws in Tampa, a person attempts DUI refusal defense and refuses to take a breath, blood, or urine test, the Florida DHSMV will suspend the person’s driver’s license for one year for a first refusal, and for 18 months the person has had a prior refusal.

-Also, in the case of a second refusal, the State can charge the person with the crime of Refusal To Submit, which is a first-degree misdemeanor, with penalties of up to 1 year in jail or twelve months probation, and a $1,000 fine.
+Also, in the case of a second refusal, under the Florida Implied Consent Law, because of the DUI refusal defense the State can charge the person with the crime of Refusal To Submit, which is a first-degree misdemeanor, with penalties of up to 1 year in jail or twelve months probation, and a $1,000 fine.

 Are you looking for the best DUI lawyer in Tampa Florida?
 Contact Attorney David C. Hardy.